the-riptide/laravel-dynamic-dashboard/readme.md

 Want to use a different column? set protected $order_by = [different_column] and that will be used instead.

 ### Admin permission
+There are two ways to give a user admin permission.
+The first one is to go to you 'env' file and set their emaild to DASH_EMAIL='their@email'.
+At present, only one email can be set in this way.

-To give a user access to the admin dashboard, add their email to their dyndash config file under 'emails'.
-Any account registered with this email will then have access to the dashboard.
+Alternatively, you can go to the dyndash config file and add their email to the 'emails'.

+However you do it, an account that is then registered with this email will then have access to the dashboard.

 Be careful! if you have extra emails floating around in here that are not registered, people could register using these emails and then access the dashboard.
 This is not what you want.

-A good solution is to point to the env file and set an email in there.

 This is a temporary solution.
 We're planning to improve this in future versions.